AI email for teachers

 Why ForthWrite for education professionals

 - Educators write high-frequency, high-relationship email that must carry warmth and precision simultaneously.
-ForthWrite learns your voice so volume does not erode quality.
+ForthWrite is an AI email writer that learns your voice so writing emails at volume does not erode their quality or personal feel.

-- The closed-loop learning captures your specific communication patterns for different recipient types: parents, students, administrators, and colleagues.
+- The closed-loop learning captures your specific communication patterns for different recipient types (parents, students, administrators, and colleagues), so the tone adjusts automatically to context without you having to think about it.

-- Works inside Gmail and Outlook Web, which covers most school-district communication platforms.
+- Works inside Gmail and Outlook Web, which covers most school-district communication platforms, so there is no separate app to open or files to upload.

-- The persona prompt generator at ForthWrite lets you set the specific tone rules for your school community once and have them applied consistently across all your email.
+- The persona prompt generator lets you set your specific tone rules for your school community once: how formal you are with administration, how warm with parents, how direct with students.
+Apply them consistently across all your professional emails for the entire school year.

 Common questions